Create Stunning Abstract Art with DIY Spackle Art

 - Canvas in any size

-- Putty Knife or Palette Knife Set or Plastic Knife (see Tools to Use)
+- Putty Knife or Palette Knife Set or Plastic Knife (see Tools to Use below)

 - Acrylic Paint and Paint brush (optional – if you want to paint your spackle after it dries)